 - i.
 A Family whose Head (including Co-Head), spouse, or sole Member is a Person with a Disability; - ii.
-Two or more Persons with Disabilities living together; or - A. One or more Persons with Disabilities living with one or more Live-In Aides. - B. For purposes of qualifying for low-income housing, does not include a person whose disability is based solely on any drug or alcohol dependence. - e.
-A Displaced Family f.
-A Remaining Member of a Tenant Family
+Two or more Persons with Disabilities living together; or - A. One or more Persons with Disabilities living with one or more Live-In Aides. - B. For purposes of qualifying for low-income housing, does not include a person whose disability is based solely on any drug or alcohol dependence.

+e.
+A Displaced Family